Mickelson 'shocked' college company he used caught in scheme

 "We, along with thousands of other families, hired he and his company to help us guide through the college application process, and we're probably more shocked than anyone," Mickelson said after his first round of The Players Championship.
 "We've been dealing with it the last few days, but that's about it."

-Mickelson had to go through random drug testing Thursday, and he tweeted that he was not part of "this fraud" before meeting with reporters.
+Mickelson was delayed after his 74 because of random drug testing.
+Moments before meeting with reporters, he tweeted that he was not part of "this fraud."

 His daughter attended Pacific Ridge School in San Diego, where she was a co-captain of the tennis team and the school president.
 He has two other children, a sophomore and junior in high school, and says he has been using Singer's company to find them the right colleges.